paultopia/gobbledygook/content/pages/syllabus.md

 Coverage: using Python to get access to other people's code, libraries.
 Accessing the filesystem and the internet from Python.
 Error handling.
 Strings.

-Monday is a holiday (MLK day).

 Readings:

-- (ADD HOMEWORK AND EXERCISES ON PYTHON HERE, VIDEOS, HACKERRANK, ETC.)

 - Python for Everybody pg.
 55-126